a51sn/nice-music-bot/README.md

 # nice-music-bot
-Discord bot that collects all the song links sent in a channel and adds them to a Spotify playlist.
+Discord bot that collects all the songs shared in a channel and adds them to a Spotify playlist.

+The name **nice music bot** comes from a channel called **#nice-music** in [Steve Kim](https://www.instagram.com/stvkmco/)'s Art Discord server, where people share song recs and links to Spotify tracks.
+I discovered a lot of cool new music through people's recommendations!
+But clicking those links & manually collecting the songs was slow and inconvenient, so I made this bot to help me out.

+Kinda scrappy, but I'm happy with it!
+As Robin Sloan says, ["an app can be a home-cooked meal."](https://www.robinsloan.com/notes/home-cooked-app/)

 ## Commands
 It responds to 9 commands (all using the prefix "!nm"):